Fire and rescue services

 Terrorists or criminals could target you, or you might be included in violence directed at others.

-The Rafah crossing between Gaza and Egypt may be closed or have highly restricted access for long periods and is subject to change at short notice.
-It has been subject to air strikes during the current conflict.
+The Rafah crossing between Gaza (Palestine) and Egypt may be closed or have highly restricted access for long periods and is subject to change at short notice.
+The Gaza side of the border has been subject to air strikes in recent years.

 If, despite our advice, you decide to travel to North Sinai: